Every week I receive emails and Facebook requests asking for my best travel writing tips. Many of your questions have to do with working with editors.

 There's a certain protocol involved and if you mess it up, you'll miss out on some nice complimentary travel gigs.
 Beginners do tend to be overzealous and turn the Visitors Bureau people off, which can result in you paying your own way for your trip.

 My eBook covers all the detailed information you need when corresponding with CVB’s and media reps, make sure you do it right.
 How to Land Press Trips and Fam Tours can save you thousands of dollars on future assignments and is a very small investment for the value received.

 A: Some freelance experts suggest that you negotiate your fees with editors.
 But, generally, I don’t haggle with magazine editors over their payments, unless I’m prepared to withdraw my article from their consideration.

 Editors have budgets and guidelines for paying their writers, and I go along with the rates they advertise.
-I haggled with an editor once and got an additional $50 for my efforts, so it’s possible to do this, but generally I don’t think it’s worth the effort.
+As far as travel writing tips go, I haggled with an editor once and got an additional $50 for my efforts.
+So it’s possible to do this, but generally I don’t think it’s worth the effort.
 I prefer to accept what the editors offer.

 Rather than squeezing more money out of one editor, I like to find other editors that will be interested in the same article or a similar one.

 To make the most money possible from each article, I use techniques like reselling, repackaging and repurposing to earn more from each one.
 See the links referenced for more information about how I do this to earn more for each story I write.